Peter-Herrmann/obi-lib/README.md

 # MUXes

 The MUXes connect multiple OBI master devices to a single slave device.
 These MUXes all support only a single outstanding read transaction, meaning that once a read has been accepted on one device, the MUX does not allow any new requests through until the read has been completed for at least one clock posedge.

+The MUXes currently used fixed priority arbitration.
+This results in starvation of the lower priority masters if the higher priority master is in use.
+For some designs this is desireable, such as an instruction and data port on a single issue, pipelined CPU when yielding the data port to the instruction port might cause a deadlock.
+In situations like a multicore CPU, however, this is not a good solution.

 The MUXes **do NOT** validate that the masters are requesting an address in the slave device's address range, it is assumed that the request is valid by the time it reaches the MUX.